 Are you interested in joining NACL's Board of Directors?

-Our Current Board - 2016/2017
+Our Current Board - 2019/2020

 VICE PRESIDENT: Phyllis Horn

-DIRECTOR: Paul Best
+TREASURER: Paul Best

 Paul Best retired in 2008 as the Coordinator of the Community Support Worker (CSW) Program and professor at Vancouver Island University (formerly Malaspina University-College).
 He has previously been involved with the BC Association for Community Living (now Inclusion BC), and has played an active role in fundraising with the United Way in Victoria and as the Executive Director of Victoria Association for Community Living (now Community Living Victoria).
-Paul served on the Board of the Pandora Arts Collective Society from 2008-2010 and currently sits on the Progressive Recovery Group as a volunteer.
+Paul served on the Board of the Pandora Arts Collective Society from 2008-2010, and currently sits on the Progressive Recovery Group as a volunteer.
 Both of these organizations are peer support groups in the mental health field.
 Paul was also a founder of SWAN (Start With Art Nanaimo) in 2006.
 In January 2004, Paul joined NACL's Board of Directors, completing his term in June 2010.
 During that time, Paul served as NACL's Vice President from 2005 to 2007, and President from 2007 to 2009.
 Paul and his wife Barb support and advocate for their adult granddaughter, who attends a day program in Victoria.
 Paul believes he can contribute during these times of profound change, and his depth of knowledge on Community Living issues make Paul a much-appreciated member.
 He was re-elected to NACL's Board of Directors as of January 23, 2012.
 He has served as Board Treasurer since November 2017.